UMCarpentries/intro-curriculum-r/paper/paper.md

 perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through integrated live coding lessons and practice exercises.
-This curriculum lowers the barrier for new instructors, as they do not have to develop their own curriculum or sift through extensive content, and provides a succinct resource for learners to reference both during and after the workshop.
+This curriculum lowers the barrier to entry for new instructors, as they do not have to develop their own curriculum or sift through extensive content, and provides a succinct resource for learners to reference both during and after the workshop.
 We developed this curriculum during a two-day sprint,